Monty Williams: College career

+Professional career

+New York Knicks (1994–1996)

 Williams played in nine NBA seasons from 1994 to 2003.
+Williams played for the New York Knicks from 1994 to 1996.

+San Antonio Spurs (1996–1998)

-He played for the Knicks until 1996, when he was traded alongside Charles Smith to the San Antonio Spurs for Brad Lohaus, J.R.
+Williams was traded alongside Charles Smith to the San Antonio Spurs for Brad Lohaus, J.R.
 Reid and a future first round pick that became John Wallace.
+He played there from 1996 to 1998.

+Denver Nuggets (1999)

+In 1999, Williams signed with the Denver Nuggets but was released within a month.

+Orlando Magic (1999–2002)

-In 1999, he signed with the Denver Nuggets but was released within a month.
-The Orlando Magic claimed Williams off waivers and he stayed with the team until 2002, when he joined the Philadelphia 76ers in free agency.
+The Orlando Magic claimed Williams off waivers and he stayed with the team until 2002.

+Philadelphia 76ers (2002–2003)

+Williams joined the Philadelphia 76ers in free agency.
 In 2003, Williams was re-acquired by the Orlando Magic in a trade sending a conditional pick swap to Orlando.
 He was waived by the Magic three days later, effectively ending his basketball career.
 In his NBA career, Williams played in 456 games, scored a total of 2,884 points and averaged 6.3 points per game.
 Chronic knee problems forced him into retirement in 2003.

 Coaching career

+San Antonio Spurs

 In spring 2005, Williams won an NBA championship as a coaching staff intern with the San Antonio Spurs.

+Portland Trail Blazers (2005–2010)

 In fall 2005, Williams was hired by new head coach Nate McMillan as an assistant coach for the Portland Trail Blazers.